-NOTE: For example, ES impacts may be distinct from ES assets or claims obtained under an external framework or standard because they come from a different ES category (e.g. a carbon project and a recreational services project), cover a different aspect of the same ES category (e.g. water quality and water volume, forest structure and specific RTE species population maintenance) and/or different project period(s) (e.g. ES impact verified 2017-2022, biodiversity credits generated from 2023).
+NOTE: For example, ES impacts may be distinct from ES assets or claims obtained under an external framework or standard because they come from a different ES category (e.g. a carbon project and a recreational services project), cover a different aspect of the same ES category (e.g. water quality and water volume, forest structure and specific specific rare, threatened and/or endangeredspecies population maintenance) and/or different project period(s) (e.g. ES impact verified 2017-2022, biodiversity credits generated from 2023).